marclafr/Escape-the-Underworld/README.md

 		There is only one creature that will attack you if he reaches the same room that you (the harpy, she is moving around the map so be prepared).

 		DURING COMBAT:
-		New commands that can only be used while in combat:

-			ATTACK:
-				A regular attack.
-Could be dodged by monsters.
+			The basic combat is automatic, but you can use this commands (only while in combat):

 			PROTECT:
 				One of your 2 special abilities.
 Raises your defense for this combat.
 Only one time for combat and has a cooldown of 2 minutes.